23 Mixed and Hierarchical Models

 23.3.2 Maximum likelihood and optimization

-This is a critical problem in many mixed model applications, as we often interpret the variance components: the proportion of variance from \(\var(e)\) versus from the random effects.
+This is a critical problem in many mixed model applications, as we often interpret the variance components and intraclass correlation (Definition 23.2).
 This is a natural way to measure the “size” of the random effects, but if the variance estimates are all biased, variance component estimates will all be biased.

 Worse, in some mixed model settings the number of parameters grows with \(n\).
 For example, if we have a fixed effect for a factor variable, and the number of levels of that factor grows with \(n\), the number of fixed effect parameters will grow with \(n\).
 In this case, the MLE is inconsistent: as \(n \to \infty\), the MLE does not converge to the true parameter values.
 This is called the Neyman–Scott problem.